 If CP is suspected, identifying the underlying disorder is important.
 History may suggest a cause.
-A cranial MRI is done; it can detect abnormalities in most cases.
+A brain MRI can detect abnormalities in most cases.

-CP can rarely be confirmed during early infancy, and the specific syndrome often cannot be characterized until age 2 yr.
+CP can rarely be confirmed during early infancy, and the specific syndrome often cannot be characterized until 2 years of age.
 High-risk children (eg, those with evidence of asphyxia, stroke, periventricular abnormalities seen on cranial ultrasonography in premature infants, jaundice, meningitis, neonatal seizures, hypertonia, hypotonia, or reflex suppression) should be followed closely.